 Is it worth learning icon design as a UI designer?

 On the basis of ideas in the previous answer, we tend to give the answer “Yes” to the question.
 Icons are the vital element of the user interface of the product enabling successful and effective interaction with it.
 Therefore, it is worth learning how to deal with them in case the designer wants to work effectively and create high-quality interfaces.

-Concentrating on the aspect if it’s necessary to learn the icon design, actually, now with numerous sets of diverse icons created by professional graphic designers it is possible not to create handcrafted icons but use ready-made icons corresponding to the style of the app.
+Concentrating on the aspect if it’s necessary to learn icon design; actually, now, with numerous sets of diverse icons created by professional graphic designers, it is possible not to create handcrafted icons but use ready-made icons corresponding to the style of the app.
 So, to some extent, it is possible to create UI design not getting dip into all the secrets and peculiarities of icon design.
-However, there can be a bit of a trap, as nowadays with growing functionality and inventing new features the bulk of ready-made icons can appear not to satisfy all the needs of the particular interface.
+However, there can be a bit of a trap, as nowadays, with growing functionality and inventing new features, the bulk of ready-made icons can appear not to satisfy all the needs of the particular interface.
 Using icons that do not perfectly fit the general style of the app or website, a designer can risk losing the feeling of harmony.

 Multimedia Icons Presentation